 How to Apply

 Congratulations, SURF awardees!
-Your curiosity, initiative, and motivation were evident in your applications.
-In spite of the challenges you faced this year, you have an exciting summer of deep engagement with the process of academic inquiry ahead of you.
+Your curiosity, initiative, and motivation were evident in your applications and you have an exciting summer of deep engagement with the process of academic inquiry ahead of you.
 We look forward to hearing about all you learn and discover!

 We thank the faculty members who supported SURF applicants in a range of roles: mentors, letter writers, and faculty review committee members.
 SURF represents a collaborative effort between students and faculty.
 This program would not be possible without the support and participation of the UConn faculty!